pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 In many applications, it is useful to have the intersection between a Voronoi diagram and a box, it is what is shown on the first image.

 The good news is that it is a lot easier now that we have bounded the diagram.
-The bad news is that once again even if the algorithm is not over-complicated we will have to be careful.
+The bad news is that once again even if the algorithm is not over-complicated, we will have to be careful.

 The idea is the following: for each cell we traverse its half-edges and we check the intersection between this half-edge and the box.
 There are five cases: